giok57/lazoooSplash/README.md

      TrustedMACList.
 By default, these packets are accepted and routed to all destination addresses and ports.
-If desired, this behavior can be customized by FirewallRuleSet trusted-users and FirewallRuleSet trusted- users-to-router lists in the nodogsplash.conf configuration file, or by the EmptyRuleSetPolicy trusted-users EmptyRuleSetPolicy trusted-users-to-
+If desired, this behavior can be customized by FirewallRuleSet trusted-users and FirewallRuleSet trusted- users-to-router lists in the LazoooSplash.conf configuration file, or by the EmptyRuleSetPolicy trusted-users EmptyRuleSetPolicy trusted-users-to-
      router directives.
-  3. Authenticated, if the packet's IP and MAC source addresses have gone through the nodogsplash authentication process and has not yet expired.
+  3. Authenticated, if the packet's IP and MAC source addresses have gone through the LazoooSplash authentication process and has not yet expired.
-     These packets are accepted and routed to a limited set of addresses and ports (see FirewallRuleSet authenticated-users and FirewallRuleSet users- to-router in the nodogsplash.conf configuration file).
+     These packets are accepted and routed to a limited set of addresses and ports (see FirewallRuleSet authenticated-users and FirewallRuleSet users- to-router in the LazoooSplash.conf configuration file).
   4. Preauthenticated.
 Any other packet.
-These packets are accepted and routed to a limited set of addresses and ports (see FirewallRuleSet preauthenticated-users and FirewallRuleSet users-to-router in the nodogsplash.conf configuration file).
-Any other packet is dropped, except that a packet for destination port 80 at any address is redirected to port 2050 on the router, where nodogsplash's builtin libhttpd-based web server is listening.
+These packets are accepted and routed to a limited set of addresses and ports (see FirewallRuleSet preauthenticated-users and FirewallRuleSet users-to-router in the LazoooSplash.conf configuration file).
+Any other packet is dropped, except that a packet for destination port 80 at any address is redirected to port 2050 on the router, where LazoooSplash's builtin libhttpd-based web server is listening.
 This begins the 'authentication' process.
 The server will serve a splash page back to the source IP address of the packet.
 The user clicking the appropriate link on the splash page will complete the